wp-plugins/form-maker/readme.txt

 3.8 Captcha: This field of the  form can be used for the ensuring that the submission is generated by a person.
 The number of randomly generated symbols can be set by the value of Captcha size attribute.
 The field of the  form has several attributes:
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	 Recaptcha This is an alternative option for Captcha that uses Public and Private Keys for creating a form.
 You will need to create reCaptcha keys with the help of a dedicated tool for Form Maker.
 Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	3.9 Page Break of a form: This can be used to break the form into distinct pages.
 Use Page Title of a form to provide a title for the given page.
-Furthermore, the following parameters of the ìNextî and ìPreviousî navigation buttons can be customized for the Form Maker.
+Furthermore, the following parameters of the ‚ÄúNext‚Äù and ‚ÄúPrevious‚Äù navigation buttons can be customized for the Form Maker.
 The field of the  form has several attributes: Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	3.10 Section Break: This option allows adding a section break to the form page.
 The field of the  form has several attributes: Field Label: Type the name of the field of the  form.
-Field Label Position: Field label of the  form can be set in two positions on the form: top and left
+Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	3.11 Map: This field of the  form can be used for pointing out some position on the map.
-The position of the marker is fixed at the front end.
+The position of the Form Marker is fixed at the front end.
 The field of the  form  has several attributes:Location, Map Size, Marker Info, Class Name, Additional Attributes.

 3.12 Button: At first choose the Field Type of the  form according to your preference.
 There are several options: